-You might be wondering how these certifications differ, or if one credential outweighs the other.
-In many healthcare roles, this is the case.
+You might be wondering how these certifications differ, or if one credential is better than the other.
+In many healthcare roles, credential differences signify different roles and responsibilities, or levels of seniority within a profession.
 For example, a registered nurse (RN) holds a more advanced credential than a licensed practical nurse (LPN).
 So, is that the case for the CMA and RMA credentials?

 No, not really.
 A CMA and an RMA perform the same duties and can apply for the same roles.
 The biggest difference is the educational background and training each require.
-Earning either credential can be a serious boost to your career and make you stand out to employers.
-But the credentials do differ, and learning how can help you know which is the best fit for your career.
+Earning either credential may help you in your career or be a preference to employers.
+But the credentials do differ, and learning how they do can help you know which is the best fit.

 CMA vs RMA

 One of the primary differences is the eligibility requirements for each.
 The most common way to become eligible for either RMA or CMA credentials is to earn a medical assistant degree from an accredited program.
 However, RMA credentialing has a few other eligibility paths—including on-the-job experience and military medic training—that can take the place of a formal educational program.

 |Training Needed:||Only graduates of accredited medical assisting programs are eligible||Graduates of accredited medical assisting programs, medical assistants with military training, medical assistants with at least five years of experience, and people who have taught medical assistant courses are eligible|